TheWisePigeon/pigeonverse/posts/SQL_game.md

 	db              *sql.DB //A connection pool to the database }
 ```
 If it doesn't already, this will make more sense as we go.
-We are using